+1 (619) 853-3200

 Why conventional cleaning fails

-Faucet aerators are the most overlooked contamination zone in a kitchen or bathroom.
-The mesh screens inside aerators trap mineral deposits, organic matter, and — in homes with older plumbing — Legionella pneumophila, which thrives in low-flow biofilm environments.
-Chemical descalers remove visible mineral buildup but do not address the biofilm inside the aerator mesh.
+Faucet aerators are the most overlooked build-up zone in a kitchen or bathroom.
+The mesh screens inside aerators trap mineral deposits, organic matter, and grime that accumulates in low-flow environments.
+Chemical descalers remove visible mineral buildup but do not address the embedded build-up inside the aerator mesh.
 Standard cleaning protocols never touch the aerator at all.

 What 275°F steam does differently